Outgoing CIWT XO Frocked to Captain

 |0

-This work, Outgoing CIWT XO Frocked to Captain [Image 2 of 2], by Kurt Van Slooten, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Outgoing CIWT XO Frocked to Captain, by Kurt Van Slooten, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT